Is There a Way to Beat a Speeding Ticket?

 (15.4) A certificate of offence that specifies an offence under section 128 against a driver shall not be amended to reflect a charge against that person as an owner.

 Various Traffic Ticket Fighting Options

-Although tens of thousands of speeding tickets are issued each year, every case and every personal situation will be somewhat unique and will require a defence strategy that is tailored specifically for your unique situation.
+Each and every client has a unique speeding ticket case and personal situation; and accordingly, the strategy selected to defend a speeding ticket will vary depending on the individual needs and wants of each client.
 Hooshmand Paralegal will carefully review your unique situation, your needs, and your wants, so to fully understand your concerns and goals for the outcome that best serves you.
-Hooshmand Paralegal will then the defence strategies that are available for your unique speeding ticket situation.
-Typical defence strategies seek:
+Hooshmand Paralegal will then explain the defence strategies that are available for your unique speeding ticket situation.
+Generally, clients seek strategies that may achieve: